tek/helic/packages/helic/readme.md

 $ systemctl --user start helic
 ```

+Globally enabled SystemD user services are started for all users on login.
+To prevent that, you can set the module option `services.helic.user = "myuser"`.

 ## Without Nix

 Alternatively, the app can be installed using a *Haskell* package manager, like [Cabal]: